You Have the Right to an Attorney Exercise That Right by Contacting Us REACH OUT TODAY

-Burglary Attorney in Daytona Beach, Florida
+Your Burglary Defense Lawyer in Daytona Beach, FL

 The State of Florida prosecutes burglary charges aggressively.
 There is no such thing as a misdemeanor burglary charge here.
 Burglary is always charged as a felony offense.

 The distinctions are minor but important.
-If you are invited to someone’s home and while there, you see the homeowner’s diamond ring in a trinket tray next to the bathroom sink and decide to pocket it, you have committed theft, not burglary.
+If you get invited to someone’s home and while there, you see the homeowner’s diamond ring in a trinket tray next to the bathroom sink and decide to pocket it, you have committed theft, not burglary.
 That is because you are there by invitation and you did not intend to steal anything when you entered the home.

 Property crimes related to burglary include criminal trespass: when you enter a property or premises without invitation or when “no trespassing” or “no entry” signs are posted.
 Criminal trespass includes harming property or creating harm, such as opening a gate that allows livestock to exit.
 It also includes trespassing on school property while expelled or otherwise disallowed or refusing to leave when told to do so.